-Screen sizes are identical to the previous iPhone 7 at 4.7 inch diagonally or 5.5 inch diagonall.
+Screen sizes are identical to the previous iPhone 7 at 4.7 inches diagonally or 5.5 inches diagonally.

 The display has taken the ‘true-tone’ feature from the iPad Pro to auto adjust the white balance of your display determined by your surroundings to create less strain on your eyes.

-The new camera’s on the iPhone 8 Plus give an all new Portrait mode experience.
-With new professional filters which automatically add lighting affects and removal of backgrounds to create instant professional portraits or head shots within seconds.
+The new camera’s on the iPhone 8 Plus gives an all-new Portrait mode experience.
+With new professional filters which automatically add lighting effects and removal of backgrounds to create instant professional portraits or headshots within seconds.

 iPhone 8 is designed with AR in mind, the A11 processor gives the device enough power to allow for AR applications and games to dominate the future of gaming on iOS.

-On the surface the iPhone X looks remarkably different on the exterior.
-With a new design that incorporates a 5.8 inch near bezeless display whilst maintaining virtually the same size as the standard iPhone 8.
-The new display has meant a removal of almost all un-necessary feautres.
-This includes the Home Button/TouchID, which in turn means after 10 years of being used to phones with a Home Button, a new generation will have to learn how to use their devices with gesture based unlocking systems.
+On the surface, the iPhone X looks remarkably different on the exterior.
+With a new design that incorporates a 5.8 inch near bezel-free display whilst maintaining virtually the same size as the standard iPhone 8.
+The new display has meant a removal of almost all unnecessary features.
+This includes the Home Button/TouchID, which in turn means after 10 years of being used to phones with a Home Button, a new generation will have to learn how to use their devices gesture-based-based unlocking systems.
 Will it work?

 Specs: The specs of the iPhone X are exactly the same as the iPhone 8, the same A11 and M11 chips.